Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

-German Shepherd Puppy Guide
+German Shepherd Puppy Care

 German Shepherd Dogs (GSDs) are one of the most popular dog breeds on the planet.
 They are strong, loyal and a pleasure to be around.
 These dogs, however, require a great deal of care.

 This breed is known for shedding and they are also prone to a number of health conditions.
 If you want to make sure that your German Shepherd has the happiest life possible, the best option is to make sure that you start caring for them at a young age.
 In this article, we are going to describe the best ways for you to take care of a young German Shepherd puppy.